scoobybejesus/cryptools/README.md

 ### Accounting library for cryptocurrency transaction activity.

-###### (The package produces a binary that makes use of the library)
+###### (The package produces a binary and accompanying library)

-This software calculates income, expenses, realized gains, and realized losses from cryptocurrency activity and denominates the results in the user's home currency.
+This software calculates income, expenses, realized gains, and realized losses (and holding period) from cryptocurrency activity and denominates the results in the user's home currency.
 The default home currency is USD, but any currency can be substituted.
 This tool is probably most useful for filling out a tax return or making tax planning decisions.